Jagadeeswar-reddy-c/CODECLAUSE/Music Player in Python/README.md

 ```
 http://127.0.0.1:5000/
 ```
-  4. Generate Passwords:
+  4. Upload MP3 Files:
-     - Fill out the form on the web page to generate passwords based on your criteria.
+     - Use the form on the main page to upload MP3 files.
+The files will be saved to the `static/uploads/` directory.
+  5. Play Music:
+     - After uploading, the Dashboard page will display the uploaded files with audio controls for playback.

 ## Results
 <img src="./Password Generator/Images/output.png" alt="Project 1 output img">

 ## Conclusion

-The Password Generator project showcases my proficiency in Python development, particularly with Flask for web applications.
-It demonstrates my ability to create a secure password generator with user-defined criteria.
-Through this project, I've shown skills in integrating backend logic with frontend technologies like HTML, CSS, and Bootstrap.
-Overall, this project reflects my competence in solving real-world problems through software development.
+The Music Player project developed during my internship at CodeClause Pvt Ltd showcases my proficiency in Python and web development.
+Utilizing Flask for the backend and HTML, CSS, and Bootstrap for the front-end, I created a user-friendly web application that allows multiple MP3 file uploads and provides built-in audio playback controls.
+This project highlights my ability to integrate various technologies to solve practical problems, enhancing my technical skills and preparing me for future software development challenges.